 Because HVAC is a quickly growing field, your salary will show it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners receive between $56,600 and $68,000.
 However, salaries may differ based on your locationand its cost of living.

 Other than running your own business, there are several extra career opportunities.
 These can be:

 Where HVAC Technicians Are in High Demand

-HVAC technicians are in demand across the country, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the highest number of HVAC workers and are dealing with major construction growth.
+HVAC technicians are desired across the United States, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the most HVAC workers and are going through major construction growth.
 Here’s why:

 - California: Wildfires, transportation, energy and utility updates.

 - Texas: Hurricanes, energy, utility and other infrastructure updates.

 - New York: Residential and infrastructure updates.

 - Illinois: Companies flocking to the Chicago area.

 Where HVAC Technicians Will Be in High Demand in the Future